Prince Albert Victor, Duke of Clarence and Avondale: Potential brides

-In 1889, Queen Victoria expressed her wish that Albert Victor marry his cousin Princess Alix of Hesse and by Rhine, who was one of her favourite granddaughters.
-In Balmoral Castle, he proposed to Alix, but she did not return his affections and refused his offer of engagement.
-He persisted in trying to convince Alix to marry him, but he finally gave up in 1890 when she sent him a letter in which she told him "how it grieves her to pain him, but that she cannot marry him, much as she likes him as a Cousin."
+In 1889, Queen Victoria expressed her wish that Albert Victor should marry his cousin Princess Alix of Hesse and by Rhine, one of her favourite granddaughters.
+At Balmoral Castle, he proposed to Alix, but she did not reciprocate his feelings and declined the offer of engagement.
+He continued to hope she might change her mind, but finally abandoned the idea in 1890 when she sent him a letter explaining "how it grieves her to pain him, but that she cannot marry him, much as she likes him as a Cousin."
 In 1894, she married Tsar Nicholas II of Russia, another of Albert Victor's cousins.

-After her proposed match with Alix fell through, the Queen suggested to Albert Victor that he marry another first cousin, Princess Margaret of Prussia.
-On 19 May 1890, she sent him a formal letter in which she expressed her opinions about Margaret's suitability to become queen: "Of the few possible Princesses (for of course any Lady in Society would never do) I think no one more likely to suit you and the position better than your Cousin Mossy ...
+After the proposed match with Alix fell through, the Queen suggested that Albert Victor marry another first cousin, Princess Margaret of Prussia.
+On 19 May 1890, she sent him a formal letter setting out her views on Margaret's suitability: "Of the few possible Princesses (for of course any Lady in Society would never do) I think no one more likely to suit you and the position better than your Cousin Mossy ...
 She is not regularly pretty but she has a very pretty figure, is very amiable and half English with great love for England which you will find in very few if any others."
 Although Albert Victor's father approved, Queen Victoria's secretary Henry Ponsonby informed her that Albert Victor's mother "would object most strongly and indeed has already done so."
-Nothing came of the Queen's suggestion.
+Nothing came of the suggestion.